 Being careless with God’s word can cause people to drift away.
 This is why I am opposed to the doctrine of inclusion for it distorts and twists scripture and, as a result, some have drifted away.

 Inclusionism teaches that Jesus died not as one of us but as all of us and that humanity was included in his resurrection and ascension.
 Since “all are in Christ,” everyone is now reconciled, justified, sanctified, and filled with the Holy Spirit whether they believe it or not.
 (Authoritative sources for these claims of inclusionism can be found here.)

-As I have explained elsewhere, inclusion is not the gospel of grace and it was not preached by the early church fathers.
-Inclusionism is a manmade philosophy that can damage your faith and one of the ways it does this is by contradicting scripture.
+As I have explained elsewhere, grace is inclusive, but inclusionism is not the gospel of grace.
+And it was not preached by the early church fathers.
+Inclusionism is a manmade philosophy – theistic humanism – that can damage your faith and one of the ways it does this is by contradicting scripture.
 By my rough count there are several hundred scriptures that refute inclusionism.
 Here are fifty:

 - Genesis 7:13 “On that very day Noah and his sons, together with his wife and the wives of his three sons, entered the ark.”
 Noah’s Ark represents Christ.
 If inclusionism is true, then humanity would’ve boarded the ark and been saved.
 Instead, the only people who entered were those who believed what Noah preached.
 (For more on how inclusionism is not reflected in Old Testament types and shadows, read this.)

 - Matthew 7:23 “Then I will tell them plainly, ‘I never knew you.
 Depart from me.’”
 Inclusionism: “All have been united with the Lord.
 All are part of God’s family, so how can Christ claim he doesn’t know us?”